ampproject/amphtml/extensions/amp-consent/amp-consent.md

 ## Overview

-You can use the <amp-consent> component to implement user controls.
+As a publisher, you can use the <amp-consent> component to implement user controls.
 The component allows you to:

 * Determine if the user should be asked to interact with the control.
 * Capture the user’s consent decision.
 * Makes the user’s setting available to elements on the AMP page to modify the page’s behavior.

+If you are a vendor that wants to customize your component's behavior based on amp-consent, you can read more [here](https://github.com/ampproject/amphtml/blob/master/extensions/amp-consent/customizing-extension-behaviors-on-consent.md).

 ## Usage